Robert Anderson (1925 - 2020) - Obituary

 After a lifetime career in agriculture, in 2013 Bob was awarded the Lifetime Achievement Award from Agricultural and Biological Engineering at Purdue University.
 This award recognized "his dedication to agriculture with the highest stewardship practices, his creative and innovative approaches to engineering problems on the farm, and a deep belief in the value of a Purdue education."

 Bob embraced his life fully.
 He was a loyal Purdue sports fan with football season tickets since 1962 and men's and women's basketball tickets for forty years.
 He and Shirley loved traveling overseas and had the opportunity to do so with friends on several trips.
 He was an avid reader, particularly fond of non-fiction books about WWII.
+He was known to have a sweet tooth, affectionately called "the candy gene" by his family.
 For quiet time and his amusement in his later years, Bob would drive the countryside observing activity and admiring the landscape.
 His love of the country was deep and lifelong.

 As a patriarch, Bob was a steadfast champion for his family, offering support and encouragement in education, athletics, careers, and even during life's trying times.
 He took pride in the accomplishments of his children and grandchildren, and was well loved.
-He is survived by his children: David Anderson (Jane) of West Lafayette, Alan Anderson (Gail) of Pine Village, and Joni Anderson (Greta Hawvermale) of Indianapolis.
-Also surviving are grandchildren Cassandra Anderson (Mike Hahn), Brooke Anderson (Jeff Roberts), Rachael Anderson (Peter Klim), Hannah Feldmeyer (Bradley), and Robert James Anderson (Jacqueline); nine great grandchildren; and several nieces and nephews, including Judy Jones of Pine Village.
+He is survived by his children: David Anderson (Jane Ellis) of West Lafayette, Alan Anderson (Gail Miles) of Pine Village, and Joni Anderson (Greta Hawvermale) of Indianapolis.
+Also surviving are grandchildren Cassandra Anderson (Mike Hahn), Brooke Anderson (Jeff Roberts), Rachael Anderson (Peter Klim), Hannah Feldmeyer (Bradley), and Robert James Anderson (Jacqueline); great grandchildren Ellis Anderson, John Klim, Vivian Hahn, Benjamin Feldmeyer, Charlotte Klim, Andrew Feldmeyer, Evan Klim, William Feldmeyer, and David Anderson; and several nieces and nephews, including Judi Jones of Pine Village.
 Bob was preceded in death by his parents, Malcolm and Shirley Anderson, his wife Shirley Kline Anderson, sisters Helen Gephart and Jean E. Rodd, and his brother, Richard M. Anderson.

-Arrangements are being handled by Grady Funeral Home in Williamsport.
-Due to COVID-19, private funeral services for immediate family will take place at the family farm in Pine Village on Thursday, September 24, 2020.
+Due to current Covid-19 health protocols, private funeral services for immediate family will take place at the family farm in Pine Village.
 Internment will be at Mound Cemetery, Pine Village.
-In lieu of flowers, donations may be made to the Warren County Community Foundation designated for Pine Village School.
-Online condolences may be made at www.gradyfuneralhome.com
+In lieu of flowers, donations may be made to the Warren County Community Fund designated for Pine Village School.